Pouria-Salekani/Lightning-Mathematics/README.md

 * Some symbolic domain and range computations may be difficult or impossible for SymPy to compute exactly.
 * Certain expressions (espcially trigonometric) may require several seconds to analyze.
 * Approximate numerical methods are used as fallbacks when symbolic methods fail.
-* Expressions involving asymptotic behavior (such as tan(x)) may produce approximate sampled ranges rather than exact ranges.
+* Expressions involving asymptotic behavior, such as $tan(x)$, may produce approximate sampled ranges rather than exact ranges.

 ---